-The original origin of the Oncidium is from North and South America: This area runs from Florida and Mexico to Peru and Argentina.
+The original origin of the Oncidium is from North and South America: This area extends from Florida and Mexico to Peru and Argentina.

 The nickname of the Oncidium Orchid is Tiger Orchid.
-This name is due to the tiger print on the flower.
-There are many species with each their own tiger print.
+She owes this name to the tiger print on the flower.
+There are many types, each with their own tiger print.
 The length of the inflorescences varies from a few centimeters to more than a meter.
-Special features of the flowers are the multiform fleshy callus on the lip and the so-called "ears" on the pillar.
+Special features of the flowers are the multi-shaped fleshy callus on the lip and the so-called ears on the column.

 The beauty of the oncidium is that there are many buds on a branch.
-When the orchid is at its ripest, it is a sun in the house.
+When the orchid is at its ripest, it is a sunshine in the house.

-The Oncidium feels nice at a temperature between 18 and 25 °
+The Oncidium feels comfortable at a temperature between 18 and 25 °

-Watering once a week is usually enough, the orchid is not happy with its roots in the water.
+Watering once a week is usually sufficient, the orchid does not like to stand with its roots in the water.

-For a longer lifespan regular spraying of leaves and roots is recommended.
+Regular spraying of leaves and roots is recommended for a longer life.
 If the humidity is low, you can spray the smallest flower buds daily to prevent dehydration.

-Every 14 days Orchids manure according to the indicated quantity on the packaging.
-In the winter, do not give food from November to January.
+Every 14 days Orchid fertilizer according to the amount indicated on the packaging.
+In winter, from November to January, do not feed.

 Once every three years and use orchid soil for this.
-Do this in the spring and when the orchid has finished.
+Do this in the spring and when the orchid has finished flowering.

-When the flower stalk has finished, you can cut out the branch at the very bottom.
-From a new shoot the Oncidium gives a flower branch again, this takes 8 to 12 months.
+When the flower stem has finished flowering, you can cut the branch at the very bottom.
+The Oncidium produces another flower branch from a new shoot, this takes 8 to 12 months.